AjitVerma15/Interactive-Portfolio/README.md

 - [Hackerblock](https://hack.codingblocks.com/)

 ## For the Future

-I'm in the process of learning javascript So,i didn't add any of it If you can help us with these.Please don't hesitate to open a pull request.
+If you can help us with these.
+Please don't hesitate to open a pull request.

 - Add a page loader
 - Add some Animation